-- Identify the project manager and each team member who will work on this project. - o Where is this individual located? - o How long has this individual been with the firm/project team? - Give one example of specific experience relevant to this project. - Professional Certifications/Licenses/Memberships/Affiliations - Provide documentation of any pertinent certifications or affiliations for the company, sub consultants, or individuals identified as members of the project team.
+- Identify the project manager and each team member who will work on this project. - How long has this individual been with the firm/project team? - Give one example of specific experience relevant to this project. - Professional Certifications/Licenses/Memberships/Affiliations - Provide documentation of any pertinent certifications or affiliations for the company, sub consultants, or individuals identified as members of the project team.